 - Utilized survey results to help develop new sales promotions which were fully implemented

-If these activities are Career-Related Experiences, you might consider moving them to that section of your resume.
-If you were an editor of the Iowa State Daily, held an elected office on the business council or were instrumental in the organization of some component of VEISHEA, then you should record this in your resume.
+If these activities are career-related experiences, you might consider moving them to that section of your resume.
+If you were an editor of the Iowa State Daily, held an elected office on the business council or were instrumental in the organization of a large event, then you should include this in your resume.

 We suggest you omit activities of a religious or political nature when possible, but this is a personal choice.